Kamal Thapa: Forming of Rastriya Prajatantra Party-Nepal

-The second general convention of the party took place in 2054 B.S. in Birgunj.
-The Birgunj convention elected Surya Bahadur Thapa once again as chairman.
-Prakash Chandra Lohani, Pashupati Shamsher Rana and Kamal Thapa were nominated as vice-chairman, general secretary and spokesman respectively.
-Since two RPPs once again fought the general election with separate identity, the performance naturally were not good.
-However, it succeeded in retaining its third position in the parliament.
-Following the general election two factions again merged.

-The third general convention held in Pokhara in 2059 B.S. elected Pashupati Samshere Rana as chairman.
-According to the party statute Padam Sunder Lawoti, Kamal Thapa and Roshan Karki were nominated as vice-chairman, general secretary and spokesperson.

 The first-ever special general convention of the party took place in 2062 B.S. in Kathmandu.
 The special general convention passed a vote of no confidence motion against Pashupati Shamsher Rana and elected Kamal Thapa as chairman of the party.
-Padma Sunder Lawoti became the vice-chairman of the party.

-Chairman Kamal Thapa resigned from his post and Rabindra Nath Sharma became the chairman of the party on 10th Karkik, 2063.
+Thapa resigned from his post and Rabindra Nath Sharma became the chairman of the party on 10th Karkik, 2063.
 Rabindra Nath Sharma resigned from the post of chairman because of his poor health by the second week of Falgun, 2064 and the chairmanship of the party was handed over to Kamal Thapa again.